fintechees/FIX-API-Pro/README.md

 ...
 More than 20

 Please note, every LP(liquidity provider) has different spreads, financing interests and commissions.
 You need to set the parameters according to the actual conditions.

+### util.cfg is the configuration file.

+We will post some guide to teach you how to set up the configuration file soon.